yoshi314/bitbucket-batch-import/README.md

 Add your BitBucket credentials to ~/.netrc and edit the import-repos.sh script to configure it

-The script will scan directory ``projects'' and will expect a following setup :
+The script will scan directory ``projects`` and will expect a following setup :

 - projects/projectA/repo_a
 - projects/projectA/repo_b